brofar/TwitchMonitor/README.md

 ## Commands

+Commands can only be used by members who have the `Manage Guild` or `Administrator` permissions.
+Why?
+Because users are configuring bot behavior for the entire server.

 ### `/watch`
 *Adds one or more Twitch streamers to the watch list for a specific channel with optional role mentions.*